128technology/docs/docs/intro_installation_azure.md

 | eth1                   | Public           |
 | eth2                   | Private          |

-In earlier versions of the 128T Networking Platform software (pre-5.0), the SSR used the PCI addresses to map to the device interfaces.
+In earlier versions of the SSR Networking Platform software (pre-5.0), the SSR used the PCI addresses to map to the device interfaces.
 If you are installing an earlier version of the Software, please see [PCI Address Association](#pci-address-association).

 With the release of 5.0, device interfaces are mapped using the VMBus UUID; use of the PCI addresses is no longer supported.
 Use the following process to map the VMBus UUID to the device interfaces.